EBIvariation/eva-sub-cli/docs/validation_overview.md

-# Overview of validation checks
+# Overview of Validation Checks

 The CLI tool performs the following validation checks and generates corresponding reports: